 Here are some of the first ideas that popped into my head when considering how to make money as a kid:

 - Sell toys at a garage sale.
 My brothers did this at my Grandma’s estate sale when I was little.
 I have no idea if they made any money, but I really appreciate that my parents gave them the opportunity to learn about commerce.

 - Mow lawns.
 Classic.
 Just watch those fingers and toes!

 - Shovel snow.
 Similar to #2, but for the other 9 months of the year at northern latitudes.

 - Perform odd jobs.
 Got a kid with some common sense?
 Hire them out as a personal shopper, garden weeder, or dog walker.
 If they want it badly enough, there’s work to be found.

 - Babysit.
 Although people always ran away screaming whenever I volunteered to babysit, a high school friend used to make BIG bucks as a nanny.
 Did I mention that she made LOTS of money?
-Enough that it made her entrepreneurial mind realize that she ought to finish high school early and beat feet to trade school since all of her peers were busy finishing “required classes” that would give her time for a money-making head start.
+Enough money that her entrepreneurial mind realized that she could finish high school early and beat feet to trade school (since all of her peers were busy finishing “required classes”).
+She had plenty of time for a money-making head start.

 - Work at the family business.
 I would love for this to be a part of my family’s future.
 It would take some training, but I can see an older child taking photos for the blog, creating graphics, and helping with social media.

 - Sell produce.
 Have you been to a farmer’s market lately?
 Apparently it’s completely legal to charge an arm and a leg for decent veggies.
 Give Johnny Boy a plot in the garden and the phone number for a few local mom and pop restaurants that’d be interested in buying fresh produce.
 Your child will have a thriving seasonal business in no time.